You are currently viewing Why is my Narcissistic Ex Still Trying to Control Me?

 There is probably not a marriage on earth involving a narcissist that stopped trying to control the other spouse after the divorce.
 They controlled them before and throughout the marriage; they aren’t about to stop trying to get what supply they can afterwards.
 How much they control you is totally up to you though!
 Once you recognize what is going on, you can take steps to make it stop.

 There is only one case I know of personally that the victim was not able to get out from under the control of her husband.
 She was in one of my support groups.
 She fled her home with two small children in tow with the help of the police.
 A restraining order was filed and she had full sole custody of her kids.
-The divorce decree stated that her ex could not contact her or further sue her in co9urt after the divorce.
+The divorce decree stated that her ex could not contact her or further sue her in court after the divorce.
 And now years later, he has filed multiple lawsuits in various jurisdictions across the state because those judges don’t know what is going on and allow it.

 Lucky for most of us, our exes don’t have enough money to keep us in court for that long.
 And eventually our narcissists get tired of us and move on to better narcissistic supply.